DanielEichman/CE2/README.md

 As you can see the values are a once again a perfect match.
 ##Questions
 ####What did we create?
 We created a decoder.
 This takes an N bit input and converts it to a 2^N output.
 So in our case we had a 2 bit input (I0 and I1) and converted it to 4 bits of output.
-The EN input was a swithch, look at the modifided truth table below for better understanding.
+The EN input was a switch; look at the modified truth table below for better understanding.

 | EN | I1 | I0 | Y0 | Y1 | Y2 | Y3 |
 |----|----|----|----|----|----|----|